Loading...

 About Hardware SanDisk Ultra Dual Drive Go OTG USB Type-C USB 3.1 128GB

-The SanDisk Ultra Dual Drive Go is a 128GB OTG flash drive that supports both USB Type-C and USB Type-A, allowing for easy data transfer between modern devices such as smartphones, tablets and laptops.
+The SanDisk Ultra Dual Drive Go 128GB is a versatile OTG flash drive with USB Type-C and USB Type-A support, enabling easy data transfer between devices such as smartphones, tablets and laptops.
+The flash drive offers transfer speeds of up to 150MB/s, making it ideal for fast and efficient transfer of large files.

 About Hardware AMD Radeon HD 7310 IGPU VRAM Disk